 I knew nothing about writing a book in 1983.
 My mother’s letters to her family were in Swedish, a language I had never studied.
 All my formal education from age five to twenty-one was in British English.
-(I will share more about my language journey in my upcoming book.)
 So when I received the box of my mother’s correspondence, I was surprised at how easily I could take in not just the words and sentences in the Swedish language but also her feelings when she wrote those letters.
 The oldest letter was registered in England in 1931.
 The last was in Indonesia in 1977.

-I’m not sure I even planned to write a book at the time as I flipped through the letters.
+As I flipped through the letters, I’m not sure I even planned to write a book at the time.
 Instead, I typed out the most familiar stories she had shared.
 I had forgotten many of her spoken stories, but as I read, they came alive.
 I realized I had received a priceless treasure through her correspondence.

 Since both my mother and I lived in Helsinki at the time, I took along some pages each time I visited her.
 I realized I must write a book about her life.
 She was reluctant at first when I suggested writing that book.
 She said she had done nothing worth noting about.
 I persuaded her to let me write it as I had found so much value worth sharing.
 Finally, she agreed, on the condition that everything I wrote must pass through three gates.
 Is it true?
 Is it kind?
 Is it necessary?